romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 #### Stop 1.4A: Massive chromitites

 We reach the area around **Stop 1.4** where most of the chromitite outcrops of the *Herbeira* massif are encountered.
-This area was mapped in detail by Monterrubio Pérez (1991) (**Fig_map-Monterrubio-Perez**), who first discovered platiniferous chromitite here.
+This area was mapped in detail by [Monterrubio Pérez (1991)](https://docta.ucm.es/entities/publication/fda0fa77-a464-4c62-a271-a50d4da99ba3) (**Fig_map-Monterrubio-Perez**), who first discovered platiniferous chromitite here.
 Chromium and Pt concentrations were measured along trenches dug by the *Empresa Nacional Adaro de Investigaciones Mineras* (ENADIMSA), one the ancestors of the Spanish geological survey.
 Subsequent investigation of these chromitites by Moreno (1999) revealed concentrations > 13 000 ppb ΣPGE, with Pt and Pd being much more concentrated (10 900 ppb) than Os, Ir and Ru (< 1365 ppb).

 <img src="cabo-ortegal/fieldguide_figures/map-monterrubio-perez.png"
 style="max-width: 100%; max-height: 500px; height: auto;"/>

 **Fig_map-Monterrubio-Perez**.
 Map of the chromitite-rich part of the upper dunite, where dunite alternates with diffuse bands of wehrlite.
 The edge of the *Herbeira* cliffs and the corresponding part of the itinerary and stops are shown for reference.
 The top of cross section 3 from Girardeau _et al._, (1989) is also shown.
-Adapted and translated from Monterrubio Perez (1991).
+Adapted and translated from [Monterrubio Pérez (1991)](https://docta.ucm.es/entities/publication/fda0fa77-a464-4c62-a271-a50d4da99ba3).

 > NOTE: Update Fig. X